What You Need To Know

 Do I have to pay the VA Funding Fee?

 Now, let’s get into the good stuff.
 Do you have to pay the VA Funding Fee?
-During normal circumstance, the answer is yes.
+During normal circumstances, the answer is yes.
 Now, this may not seem like a good thing, but refer yourself to the tax deduction section below if you need something to make you feel a little better.

 If however, you don’t fall into the normal circumstances, maybe it’s because you have a VA service-connected disability, causing your exemption of the funding fee.
 If you’re a surviving spouse of a veteran who died during service or as a result of their service-connected disability, you’re also exempt from paying this fee.